 Daily routine keeps you in check and abreast.
 You can have a daily routine before breakfast or before you go to bed a night.
 The post 6 Steps To Improve Your Life Every Morning Before Breakfast can help you start a routine, practise the routine for 30 days and see how your life changes.

-Sleep: Find a sleeping pattern that works for you.
+Find a sleeping pattern that works for you.
 Avoid stressing the brain by lack of sleep.
-At least 5 hours of sleep is recommended.
+I recommend 5 hours of sleep.
 Sometimes we aren’t getting enough sleep or our sleeping pattern aren’t ideal for us and this can allow thoughts and worry to creep in and build up.

 Create a table with 3 columns: company name, job type, and 2-3 sentences of why you are interested in and put out a job application.
 Learn a skill like catering, tailoring, website designing, makeup artistry etc. Write a list of all your skills, you will find surprising what your skills are – it’s just not natural to go about listings your skills.
 An idle man mind allows negative thoughts to creep in and clutter your mind.
 So therefore work on that hobby you’ve been trying to pick up.

 As we end the first quarter of the year, create free space for positive vibes and positive thinking, declutter your mind from things that have caused congestion in your inner world, that gets in the way of thinking clearly and to focus on what really matters.

 I hope this post helps someone to snap out of depression and repurpose your life.

 I hope you like this post, share and leave a comment below.